Qiskit/RFCs/0000-scheduled-circuit.md

 In addition to these, we need kinds of “find()” family for users to specify references in insert/replace etc.

 \*) I assume the interface that references are given as Postions.
+There is a clear drawback in referring by positions: replacement of cx gate, which would be specified by two Positions and may confuse users.
+(*To achieve single position for cx gate, it would be better to use DAG data structure like DAGCircuit…*).
 If references should be given as Instructions, we need to accept overhead to find positions.
-Such overhead would be O(D*W) for Relatively-timed and O(log(D)*W) for Absolutely-timed unless we add another data structure for the purpose.
+Such overhead would be O(D\*W) for Relatively-timed and O(log(D)*W) for Absolutely-timed unless we add another data structure for the purpose.

+### Dictionary vs DAG data structure
+How to store *ordering* among instructions is much important point for selecting data structure.
+This is a problem independent of Relatively-timed or Absolutely-timed, which addresses the problem if we should keep absolute-timing in data or not.

+We can think of two data structure for storing the orders among instructions:
+- Dictionary (Dict[Qubit, List[LengthedInstruction]] discussed above)
+- DAG (as like used in DAGCircuit)

+Note: *For any node of DAGCircuit, its in-(or out-)edges must have different qubit label.
+It enables DAGCircuit to store the ordering of instruction by qubits.*
+As for general DependencyDAG, which represents dependencies among instructions, its node can have multiple in-(or out-)-edges with the same qubit label.
+So DependencyDAG is not appropriate to store the ordering of instruction by qubits.

+In Dictionary, any multi-qubit instruction is stored at multiple positions on multiple lists.
+So referring a multi-qubit instruction with one position is not possible.
+In DAG, it is possible because any node can be specified by "instruction id (an integer)".
+To get instruction by its id, we may need to store a map from id to instruction (as list or dict).

 ## Questions